ArgirisAitos/SDN-ARP-Firewall/README.md

   ```

   5. **Test ARP Spoofing Prevention**

-     ARP Spoofing Attempt
+      **ARP Spoofing Attempt**

-   Try to send a fake ARP reply from  h3:
+   Try to send a fake ARP reply from h1 pretending to have the IP of h3 using the following command:

 ```bash
 mininet> h1 arpspoof -i h1-eth0 -t 10.0.0.2 10.0.0.3